 Using the Overlay

-*known issue: having the overlay enabled ingame might introduce some stutter.
-Try experimenting with adding the overlay in your streaming software and disabling it ingame trough the control panel if you experience this.
+known issue: having the overlay enabled inside of rFactor 2 might introduce some stutter for some users.
+Try experimenting with adding the overlay in your streaming software and keeping the overlay disabled inside of rFactor 2 if you experience this.

 Go to this URL:

-It will show a page with a transparent background that you can integrate into your broadcast tool (or view in a browser, but that's less useful in general).
+This will show a page with a transparent background that you can integrate into your broadcast tool.

 Customizing the overlay

 You can customize the overlay an various ways.
-Custom overlays are found in the "Overlays" folder inside your rFactor 2 installation.
+Custom overlays are found in the "overlays" folder inside your rFactor 2 installation.
 Before creating your first custom overlay, you need to create that folder yourself.
-The first step of customizing your overlay is unpacking the default_december_2020.zip inside the overlays folder and renaming it from "default" to something like your league name or series name.
-Th structure should be "your rFactor 2 install folder/overlays/YourOverlayName".
+The first step of customizing your overlay is unpacking the default_december_2022.zip inside the "overlays" folder and renaming it from "default" to something like your league name or series name.
+If no "overlays" folder exists in your rFactor 2 install folder, you can create one.
+The structure should be "your rFactor 2 install folder/overlays/YourOverlayName".
 Inside this folder you will find some files and additional folders where you can place various assets: